andrewt0301/hse-acos-course/docs/exam.md

 * Nevertheless, people who choose to keep silence during the exam are their own enemies.

-* A good strategy for taking the exam is to distribute questions in advance so that there are always be somebody to answer hard questions and easy questions are left to less confident people.
+* A good strategy for taking the exam is to distribute questions in advance so that there is always somebody to answer hard questions while easy questions are left to less confident people.

 ## Exam Topics